praveena258/creating-a-backdoor-with-SET/README.md

 <img width="491" height="242" alt="image" src="https://github.com/user-attachments/assets/08f04a13-ca63-4320-b470-3e987707ac17" />

+SET asks:

+Enter the IP address for the POST back in Harvester

+Explanation:
+This is the IP address where the local test web server will listen.

+Example:

+192.168.1.2

+Purpose:
+Allows test machines on the same network to connect to the hosted simulation page.
 SET starts my Kali Linux Webserver on port 80, with the fake Google account login page.
 The setup is done:
 ## OUTPUT